MODE $06 Introduction

 Step 1: The PCM communicates in Hexadecimal, a combination of numbers and letters.

 Step 2: The Scan Tool reports the results in Decimal format.
-It does not show the test's name or the result's actual values.
+Global OBDII does not show the test's name or the actual result values.
+Viewing MODE $06 through the enhanced (OEM) side of the scan tool might provide the actual name of the monitor test.

 Step 3: The scan tool reports the monitor test name and unit value.
 Before CAN, this required using a manufacturer’s scan tool because unit conversion numbers differed.
 There was no way for an aftermarket scan tool manufacturer to keep up with the changes.